 - The Digidestined of Digimon Adventure 02 have referred to their group as the "Computer Club".
 It's basically a cover for their afterschool trips to the Digital World, using one of the school computers to get there.
 An early episode shows that there is a teacher who acts as the club's advisor - but he doesn't know the first thing about using computers and is a nonentity for the rest of the series.
-(His story purpose was to send Taichi to Not Important To This Episode Camp by forcing him to run interference.)
+(His story purpose was to send Taichi to Not Important to This Episode Camp by forcing him to run interference.)

 - Several Digidestined have their own club activities.
 Daisuke, Ken, Taichi and Sora are in their schools' soccer clubs, though Sora later switches to the tennis club.

 - The Yokai Gakuen High from Rosario + Vampire has a school club obligation because the yokai students have to learn about human culture, so they can conform in the human world.
-They main characters are in the Newspaper Club, lead by Ginei Morioka.
-Since they are involved in many fights and don't want that the other students know about those conflicts, they left the fights out in their newspaper.
+The main characters are in the Newspaper Club, lead by Ginei Morioka.
+Since they are involved in many fights and don't want the other students to know about those conflicts, they leave the fights out in their newspaper.
 Also, nobody else tries to investigate the main characters.
 However, the other students still hear about some rumors that the Newspaper Club is involved in some fights, so it's one of the most feared school clubs.
 But it's also one of the most famous and most popular clubs, since most of the members are just beautiful.

-- Since it's a school for monsters, there are also dangerous clubs, like the swimming club, but besides the Hagure Yokai Gang (also known as the Antithesis) the most dangeous and most feard one is the School Security Commitee, lead by Kuyou.
+- Since it's a school for monsters, there are also dangerous clubs, like the swimming club, but besides the Hagure Yokai Gang (also known as the Antithesis) the most dangerous and most feared one is the School Security Commitee, lead by Kuyou.
 The School Security Commitee is actually the school version of the mafia.
 But after the leader is defeated by Tsukune, nothing is heard about it anymore.

 - Before the main characters entered the school, the Newspaper Club President Sun Otonashi was one of the strongest students in the school's history, even Kuyou and Kyria feared her.
 Ginei joined the club because of her.
 But after Sun graduated from school, the Newspaper Club was taken down by the School Security Commitee.